 Who We Benefit

-How do your resources support students with learning disabilities, ADHD, autism, and math anxiety?
+How do your math workbooks and activity books support students with learning disabilities, ADHD, autism, and math anxiety?

 At Luminous Learning, we believe that every student is smart, some just learn differently.
 Our resources are specifically designed with modifications to support these differences.
 In order to maximize students’ potential, our worksheets include the following features: